Forbidden Forest (video game)

-Forbidden Forest is a game designed by Paul Norman, published by Cosmi Corporation in 1983 for the Commodore 64 and Atari 8-bit family.
+Forbidden Forest is a game designed by Paul Norman, published by Cosmi Corporation in 1983 for the Commodore 64 and Atari 8-bit computers.

 Gameplay

 In this game the player controls an archer, armed with a bow and a limit of four quivers of arrows per level.
 The aim is to move through a forest setting while eliminating various monsters, including giant spiders, bees, mutated frogs, dragons, wizards and snakes, with the final enemy being the Demogorgon.
 The monsters were inspired by the films Night of the Demon, Jason and the Argonauts, and Mysterious Island.
 The game has four levels of difficulty (Innocent, Trooper, Daredevil and Crazy) which determine the number and speed of the monsters.

 This is one of the earliest video games to use animated blood.
 It also features parallax scrolling and a day/night cycle.

 Development

 Paul Norman began working for a small company named Synchro.
 It was a small software store creating Apple II, VIC-20 and Commodore 64 software.
 Paul rented a vehicle and drove the 30 miles to apply for an advertised position with a game he had created for the VIC-20.
 Paul landed the position and began working on Forbidden Forest as a way of learning 6502 programming.
 The company that he was working for was going out of business and representatives from the software company Cosmi arrived to purchase office furniture.
 They saw Paul working on Forbidden Forest and hired him on the spot.